Updated: Feb 23, 2021

 I’m sure losing my friends at the same rate was purely coincidental…..

-EDIT: I recently found out via this video the rather nefarious reason why arcade joysticks were on the left – to make more money.
-It turns out that in the very early days of video arcades the joysticks were on the right and the buttons on the left.
-This was to cater for the predominantly right-handed population.
+EDIT: I have recently learnt via this video of a theory as to why arcade joysticks were on the left – to make more money.
+According to the theory, in the very early days of video arcades, the joysticks were on the right and the buttons on the left.
+This was to cater to the predominantly right-handed population.
 Video arcade owners discovered however that players were spending too long on games without putting in any extra coins.
-Put simply, they were playing too well and thus not dying (in game) very often.
+Put simply, they were playing too well and thus not dying (in-game) very often.
 Therefore, they did not need to purchase continues.

+It worked.
 Previously masterful players were now reduced to cack-handed amateurs as they tried to play with their ‘wrong’ hand.
-They died on screen at an enhanced rate - continues were then needed - coins were inserted = profit achieved.
+They died on-screen at an enhanced rate, thus continues were needed, thus coins were inserted = profit achieved.

-Pretty soon all arcade machines were doing this, so naturally when the early home consoles came about, such as the NES and SEGA Master system with its joystick, they used the same control set up.
-The convention then stuck and pretty much all joypads have had their D-Pad and / or primary thumb stick on the left-hand side ever since. ‘
+Whatever the reason, soon all arcade cabinets were using a ‘stick in the left hand, buttons under the right’ setup.
+Therefore, when the early home consoles came about, such as the NES and SEGA Master System, they too used this control set up.
+The convention then stuck and pretty much all joypads have had their D-Pad and / or primary thumbstick on the left-hand side ever since.

 Streetfighter 2 arcade cabinet